 The prescribing guide for the Standard Control formulary refers clinicians to 2017 prescribing guidelines, but even those do not require nonopioid step therapies for treatment of chronic pain or three-day limits for acute pain.

-Although Caremark’s Standard Control formulary covers methadone, and multiple buprenorphine and naloxone treatments, it does not cover any naltrexone treatments and it is unclear what utilization management or cost-sharing requirements may apply.
+As late as 2018, although Caremark’s Standard Control formulary covers methadone, and multiple buprenorphine and naloxone treatments, it did not cover any naltrexone treatments and it is unclear what utilization management or cost-sharing requirements may apply.

 Caremark’s Standard Control formulary does not cover the higher strength prescription dosages of the following nonopioid pharmacological options, useful in many step therapies: ibuprofen, topical lidocaine, amitriptyline, doxepin, desipramine, diflunisal, choline magnesium trisalicylate, salsalate, etodolac, sulindac, indomethacin, celecoxib, meclofenamate, and nabumetone.